apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSCommands.md

 Runs the data migration utility.
 See [Mover](./ArchivalStorage.html#Mover_-_A_New_Data_Migration_Tool) for more details.

 Note that, when both -p and -f options are omitted, the default path is the root directory.

+In addition, a pinning feature is introduced starting from 2.7.0 to prevent certain replicas from getting moved by balancer/mover.
+This pinning feature is disabled by default, and can be enabled by configuration property "dfs.datanode.block-pinning.enabled".
+When enabled, this feature only affects blocks that are written to favored nodes specified in the create() call.
+This feature is useful when we want to maintain the data locality, for applications such as HBase regionserver.

 ### `namenode`